Rufus For Real

 • Cook fast!
 Much quicker than roasting a whole chicken.

-What You'll Need And Why
+What You'll Need & Why

-For the Savory Brine
+For the Brine (optional but worth it)

 For the Dry Rub